open water swimming gear

 Neoprene swim socks

-Neoprene swim socks are another cold water accessory to help your body retain heat.
+Neoprene swim socks are another cold water accessory to help your feet retain heat in open water.
 Like neoprene swim socks and made of the same material as a wetsuit, neoprene swim socks reduce heat loss from your extremities.

 These swim socks can be tucked into the bottom of your wetsuit, come in varying thicknesses, and often have gripped bottoms to help your feet maintain traction when walking along slippery surfaces like wet rocks.